tokkonopapa/WordPress-IP-Geo-Block/_codex/06. Dashboard/01. Validation rule settings/validation-rule-settings.md

   Put the black list of prohibited file extension.

 - **Capabilities to be verified**
-  Put up the necessary capabilities for uploading.
+  Put the necessary capabilities for uploading.
 See [Roles and Capabilities][Roles] for details.

 #### Max number of failed login attempts per IP address ####